General Information

 - Be at least 51% owned and controlled by U.S. citizens, a Community Development Corporation, an agricultural cooperative, an Alaska Native corporation, a Native Hawaiian organization, or an Indian tribe.

-- Have its principal office located in a HUBZone; and
+- Have its principal office (where the majority of employees work) located in a HUBZone; and

-- Have at least 35 percent of its employees living in a HUBZone.
+- Have at least 35 percent of its employees residing in a HUBZone.

 Program Benefits